mayu0126/food-import-label-generator/README.md

 ## Features
 - Automatic translation, currently from English to Hungarian language
+- Generated labels can be saved for future usage, can be modified or deleted
+- A PDF file can be generated from the label data, printing possibility
 - Consistent formatting of the labels
-- Generated labels can be saved for future usage or can be deleted
-- A PDF file can be generated from the label data, printing possibility
+- Label size, font size and label orientation can be selected, taking into account the nature of the product
+- Highlighting the allergens automatically
+- Smart database can be created by saving legally safe translations

 ## Future improvements
-- The generated label will be in line with the EU and local Hungarian regulations
+- The generated label perfectly will be in line with the EU and local Hungarian regulations
-- Highlighting the allergens automatically
-- Select label size taking into consideration the size of the product